What Is Product Analytics? Examples, Metrics, Use Cases

 • Look at usage patterns to see why and how your customers are getting more value out of your product — using a product analytics platform

-Now, let’s be clear that product analytics tools don’t help you spy on your customers.
-They simply observe usage patterns to see how users interact with your resources.
-Those patterns will help you learn how to enrich your products, reduce friction, simplify your UX, build features your customers will use, and increase your product adoption.
+Product analytics allow you to observe usage patterns to see how users interact with you resources.
+Those patterns will help you learn how to enrich your products, reduce friction, simplify your UX, build features your customers will use, and increase your user adoption.

 With a tool like Whatfix Analytics, product teams are empowered to track user journeys to analyze user flows, where users are experiencing pain points, and identify product areas to test and improve.